riyasinghal04/riyasinghal04/README.md

 <!--#### 📘 Keen Learner &nbsp; |&nbsp; 🔍 Enthusiastic Explorer &nbsp; | &nbsp; 😜 Occasional Loony  <br><br>-->

 <b>A little about me</b>:
-😌 &nbsp; I am Riya Singhal, an undergraduate in Computer Engineering at NIT, Surat.   <br>
+😌 &nbsp; I am Riya Singhal, a graduate at Carnegie Mellon University in MSAII program.   <br>
 💭 &nbsp; With a can-do attitude and an inquisitive mind, I strive to expand the width of my knowledge and skills! <br>
 💻 &nbsp; I am passionate about Deep Learning and Computer Vision! <br>
 🌷 &nbsp; Lately, I have been dipping my toes in Android Development and Full Stack Web Development. <br>